wzhy2000/Funmap2/README.md

 Functional Mapping Package, is an R program that performs QTL mapping between a set of markers and a longitudinal quantitative trait in population samples.

+The package has been moved from http://statgen.psu.edu/software/funmap.html to here.

 # Reference

 [1] Ma, C. X., G. Casella, and R. L. Wu, 2003.
 Functional mapping of quantitative trait loci underlying the character process: A theoretical framework.
 Genetics 161(4): 1751-1762.